ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ## Relaxed Alignment Considerations {#relaxed-alignment-considerations}

-The DMARC mechanism allows both [DKIM- and SPF-Authenticated Identifiers]{#identifier-alignment-explained}
-to validate authorized use of an [Author Domain](#author-domain) on behalf of a [Domain Owner] (#domain-owner).
+The DMARC mechanism allows both [DKIM- and SPF-Authenticated Identifiers](#identifier-alignment-explained) to validate authorized use of an [Author Domain](#author-domain) on behalf of a [Domain Owner] (#domain-owner).
 If malicious or unaware users can gain control of the SPF record or DKIM selector records for a subdomain of the Organizational Domain, the subdomain can be used to generate email